spaceml-org/InstrumentToInstrument/docs/pages/translation.rst

     saveToFITS(iti_maps, 'path_to_save')

+This saves the observations in the ``.fits`` format in the path specified.
+Each file is named according to the observation date, using the format ``YYYY-MM-DDTHH:MM:SS.fits``.
 The translation process already includes an update and translation of the metadata.
 Saving to the ``.fits`` format therefore allows all the necessary information of an observation to be stored in a single file, including image and metadata.